German (2018 - 2020)

 Advanced Seminars Conducted in German (400 Level)

 These courses examine authors, groups of works, and intellectual, aesthetic, and social movements of particular significance in the development of German literature and culture.
 These courses have a narrower focus than do those at the 300 level; the emphasis is on in-depth examination rather than on overview.
 Readings are longer and more linguistically demanding than those used at the previous level.
-Language work focuses on conjecture and the expression of abstract concepts, in both written and spoken German.
+Language work focuses on conjecture and the expression of abstract concepts in both written and spoken German.
+Students must complete a minimum of two 100-level courses before enrolling in courses at the 400 level.

 GERM-UA 455 Offered periodically.
 4 points.